SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/troubleshoot-azure-blob-storage-log-collection.md

 To verify that events are appearing in your event hub:

 1. In the left pane of Azure Portal, Click **Eventhub**.
 1. Search for `“SUMOBREventHubNamespace”`.
-You should find the `“SUMOBREventHubNamespace\<random-string>”` Event Hub Namespace, and click this.
+You should find the `“SUMOBREventHubNamespace\<random-string>”` Event Hub Namespace and click it.
 1. Click the **Messages** link.
 1. Message summary information appears below the chart.
 Check that the **Incoming Messages** count is greater than zero.<br/>  ![eventhub-messages-metrics.png](/img/send-data/eventhub-messages-metrics.png)